-An absolute humidity value is measured in grams per cubic meter (g/m3).
+- A relative humidity value is measured in percentage (%). - An absolute humidity value is measured in grams per cubic meter (g/m).

 However, only relative humidity sensors are "automatically" managed if the automatic management function is enabled.
 You must "manually" manage absolute humidity sensors as needed.